aminenass/medmovies/README.md

 # Run the server
 python manage.py runserver

-# Run the server
+# or
-python manage.py runserver
+uvicorn medmovies.asgi:application --reload

 📝 Notes
 Make sure to set up your .env or environment configuration for the API key and Supabase database credentials.